laur89/docker-borg-mysql-backup/README.md

-      -L LOCAL_REPO           overrides container env var of same name -R REMOTE               overrides container env var of same name -T REMOTE_REPO          overrides container env var of same name -O RESTORE_DIR          path to directory where archive will get extracted to -a ARCHIVE_NAME         full name of the borg archive to extract data from
+      -L LOCAL_REPO           overrides container env var of same name -R REMOTE               overrides container env var of same name -T REMOTE_REPO          overrides container env var of same name -O RESTORE_DIR          path to directory where archive will get extracted to;
+                              note a new sub-dir will be created in there, so no danger of overwriting any existing data -a ARCHIVE_NAME         full name of the borg archive to extract data from

 #### Usage examples